 NAT and Routing

-Network Address Translation (NAT) is the default routing mechanism for Access Server.
+Network Address Translation (NAT) is the term for translating one IP address to another and is the default routing mechanism for Access Server.
 It grants access to resources near Access Server, such as a web or file server.

 With NAT, Access Server translates the source address of information packets from VPN clients in the VPN client subnet to the Access Server's local private IP address.
 Then, it sends the information to the private network and the target system, making the traffic look like local traffic within the private subnet.
 That way, you don't need to introduce the VPN client subnet IP addresses into the private network behind Access Server.